 Schools of Promise

-Schools of Promise is a partnership between Syracuse University School of Education and local school districts.
+Schools of Promise is a partnership between Syracuse University School of Education and local schools and school districts.
 This partnership aims to improve elementary schools for all students, especially students who have traditionally not been successful in schools, including students with disabilities, students learning English, students of color, and students from low-income families.
-Schools of Promise is a vital link between Syracuse University School of Education and the Central New York community.
-It greatly supports the concept of Scholarship in Action by using the resources of the university to support local initiatives.
-The partnership demonstrates the importance of creating more inclusive spaces where all learners have the chance to be successful.
+Schools of Promise demonstrates the importance of creating more inclusive spaces where all learners have the chance to be successful.